 Now you know how to store your coffee, but how long will it stay fresh with the best method?

-Whole bean coffee won’t go stale until about 1 month.
-Ground coffee starts going stale after just 1 week, sometimes 2.
+Whole bean coffee won’t go stale for about one month.
+Ground coffee will be stale in week or two.

 Here are some other interesting questions a lot of coffee enthusiasts have: